 How to compare money transfer services

 Now that you know about the various services and the types of features they offer, what should you be paying special attention to when weighing up your options?
-Here are some of my suggestions.
+Here are some of our suggestions.

 Does the service offer a competitive rate?

 Money transfer services earn their revenue by charging a fee on each transaction, a percentage of the value exchanged, or a combination of both.
 When comparing services, take a look at the total cost involved, and consider which one will provide you with the best value.
-If you would like to view the current mid-market rate for your preferred EUR currency pairing, you can use this helpful tool at xe.com.
+If you would like to view the current mid-market rate for your preferred currency pairing, you can use this helpful tool at xe.com.

 Does the service offer the features you require?